 The terrestrial-AIS-based MarineTraffic system does not cover 100% of the world's seas, but only specific coastal areas where a land-based AIS receiver is installed.
 Wider areas are covered with the addition of Satellite-AIS.

-All vessels which are equipped with an operational AIS transponder and sail within the reception range of an AIS receiving station installed on the shore are depicted on the MarineTraffic Live Map.
-If there is no fresh information on a vessel's recent position for quite some time, this vessel is removed from the Live Map until we receive a new position of her.
+All vessels which are equipped with an operational AIS transponder and sail within the reception range of an AIS receiving station, installed on the shore, are depicted on the MarineTraffic Live Map.
+If there is no fresh information on a vessel's recent position, for 24 hours, this vessel is removed from the Live Map until we receive a new position of her.

 Possible reasons for a vessel's position not picked up and displayed on the Live Map are: